 As the Corona Virus pandemic continues, doctors and researchers are learning more about the new coronavirus and COVID-19, the illness it causes and much more.
 Here are few Frequently Asked Questions answered by our expert doctors.

 They are a large family of viruses which may cause illness in animals or humans.
 In humans, several corona viruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
-The most recently discovered coronavirus causes coronavirus disease, COVID-19.
+The most recently discovered virus is called as coronavirus (COVID-19).

-As per WHO, people can catch COVID-19 from others who have the virus.
-The disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
+As per WHO, person can catch COVID-19 from others who have the virus.
+The disease can spread from person to person through small droplets from the nose or mouth which are spread when a infected person cough or sneeze .
 These droplets land on objects and surfaces around the person.
 Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch COVID-19 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.
-This is why it is important to stay more than 1 meter (3 feet) away from a person who is sick.
+This is why it is important to stay more than 1.5 to 2 meter (5 - 7 feet) away from a person who is sick.

 It is not certain how long the virus that causes COVID-19 survives on surfaces.
 Studies suggest that corona viruses may persist on surfaces for a few hours or up to several days.
 This may vary under different conditions (e.g. type of surface, temperature or humidity of the environment).